facebook/react-native-website/docs/linking.md

 > As of iOS 9, your app needs to provide the `LSApplicationQueriesSchemes` key inside `Info.plist` or canOpenURL will always return false.

-However, be careful as this method has limitations on iOS 9+.
+> This method has limitations on iOS 9+.
 From [the official Apple documentation](https://developer.apple.com/documentation/uikit/uiapplication/1622952-canopenurl):

+If your app is linked against an earlier version of iOS but is running in iOS 9.0 or later, you can call this method up to 50 times.
+After reaching that limit, subsequent calls always return false.
+If the user reinstalls or upgrades the app, iOS resets the limit.
 > If your app is linked against an earlier version of iOS but is running in iOS 9.0 or later, you can call this method up to 50 times.
 After reaching that limit, subsequent calls always return false.
 If the user reinstalls or upgrades the app, iOS resets the limit.

 ---